WilliamZhang20/zap-docker-app/README.md

 When entering the link, be sure to **omit 'www' or any other similar subdomains**.
 Retaining it will often cause the ZAP to run indefinetly at extremely high CPU usage.
 The best way to avoid this is by selecting and copying the link on Chrome, which will always be suitable.

-The ZAP scanner will take approximately 3-5 minutes to run, depending on your machine's performance and the number and severity of alerts.
-If it runs for more than 8 minutes with over 1000% in container CPU usage, or for more than 15-20 outright, there is likely a bug.
+The ZAP scanner will take approximately 3-5 minutes to run, depending on your machine's performance and the amount and severity of alerts.
+If it runs for more than 8 minutes with over 1000% in container CPU usage, or for more than 15-20 outright, there is likely a problem.

 One can download the report by simply right-clicking and saving the website as an HTML.